ekleinod/postpone-posts/postpone-posts/readme.txt

 == Changelog ==

-= 0.2.0 =
+= 1.0.0 =

+* first stable version
+* basic functionality
 * settings page for default number of days to postpone
-* improved error messages
+* localization and internationalization
-* consolidated texts and titles
+* banner and icon

-= 0.1.0 =

-* first version of the plugin
-* basic functionality
 * not tested against misuse concerning roles, capabilities etc. (see ToDo)

 == Upgrade Notice ==

-= 0.2.0 =

-* no special upgrade procedure needed

-= 0.1.0 =
+= 1.0.0 =

-* first version, no upgrade possible

 == ToDo ==